serdardalgic/coderbyte-challenges/README.md

 coderbyte-challenges
 ====================

-My answers to the coderbyte challenges
+My answers to the coderbyte challenges in http://coderbyte.com/CodingArea/Challenges/